The Bankrate promise

 Both brokers and agents require a state life insurance license, but their services differ.
 Brokers are usually independent, meaning they aren’t tied to any single insurer.
 Using a broker gives you the opportunity to shop around with multiple insurance carriers.

 A captive agent, on the other hand, typically sells policies from the insurance agency they work for.
 This means that you have fewer choices because you’re limited to the policies and rates offered by one company.
+If you do not choose to work with a broker, you can still contact multiple insurance agents to compare policy offerings from different companies.

 How does an insurance broker make money?